JorisCaze/SG-EOS_Calibration/README.md

 ## About :pencil2:
 Stiffened Gas (SG) equations of state (EOS) calibration for compressible diphasic flow under mechanical equilibrium.
 Calibration of SG EOS parameters methods :
-* Dynamic of Shock wave
+* Dynamic of a Shock wave
 * Liquid and its vapor

+The calibration *dynamic of a shock wave* is done with the dynamic adiatic experimental curve (shock speed function of the material speed) and the calibration *liquid and its vapor* is done with experimental saturation curves.

 ## Reference :book:
 [Le Métayer, O., Massoni, J., & Saurel, R.](https://doi.org/10.1016/j.ijthermalsci.2003.09.002) (2004).